 - Away from Their Parents or the Place Where Their Parents Left Them

 - Without the Parent’s or Legal Guardian’s Consent

-Go Over the Penalties for PC 272 Charges
+What Are the Penalties for PC 272 Charges?

-As you can see, PC 272 can cover a wide range of different activities.
+As you can see, California Penal Code Section 272: Contributing to the Delinquency of a Minor can cover a wide range of different activities.
 The two charges covered under PC 272 can also have harsh penalties.
 The exact repercussions vary based upon the specific charge an individual is facing.